EIT Urban Mobility launches ISA FIT, an Intelligent Speed Assistance retrofit solution

 More on the project

-ISA FIT will run from May 2022 to December 2022 - Partners of the initiative are CTAG - Automotive Technology Center of Galicia, City of Helmond, Eindhoven University of Technology, Tractebel Engineering, POLIS and V-Tron.
+ISA FIT will run from May 2022 to December 2022 - Partners of the initiative are CTAG - Automotive Technology Center of Galicia, City of Helmond, Eindhoven University of Technology, Tractebel Engineering, POLIS, TN-ITS, and V-Tron.